druglogics/druglogics-dep/README.md

 ## DrugLogics-specific installation

+To correctly use the `BNReduction` script in the DrugLogics pipeline do the
+following:

-- The location of the bnet directory, containing the `BNReduction.sh` file, must be in the environment variable _BNET_HOME_:
+1) Place the location of the bnet directory, containing the `BNReduction.sh` file, in the environment variable _BNET_HOME_:

 ```
-export BNET_HOME=/pathTo/druglogics/druglogics_dep/dep/bnet_reduction-master
+export BNET_HOME=/pathTo/druglogics_dep/dep/bnet_reduction-master
 echo $BNET_HOME
 ```

+There are various ways to set this environment variable permanently and one of them is to write `export BNET_HOME=/path` to a file in `/etc/profile.d/`, e.g. in `/etc/profile.d/bnet.sh`.

-- To significantly reduce the computation time for the steady state calculation, a _reduced version_ of the BNReduction script that does not use the M2 library can be applied.
-This way though, we can find either one or no fixed points, but never more than one.
-The module that computes tha steady states will search for the reduced script inside the bnet directory and if it doesn't find it, it will run the normal one.
-So, to enable this, do:
+2) To significantly reduce the computation time for the steady state calculation, a *reduced version* of the BNReduction script that does not use the M2 library can be used.
+This way though, **either one or no steady states can be found**.
+We have been using the reduced way to run the `BNReduction` script because the input boolean models are self-contained (no inputs) and so this significantly reduces the fixpoint attractors (making the use of the M2 library unnecessary since the reduced version outputs the same steady state).
+We have made a new script that supports both execution modes (full and reduced):

 ```
-cd /pathTo/druglogics_dep
+# from druglogics_dep dir
-cp BNReductionReduced.sh dep/bnet_reduction-master
+cp BNReduction.sh dep/bnet_reduction-master
 ```

+Thus, `./BNReduction.sh file.dat` uses the M2 library but running
+`./BNReduction.sh file.dat reduced` does not.